Making a planned gift to The LINGUIST List

 - Avoid capital gains tax

 The simplest way of making a charitable planned gift to The LINGUIST List is through a bequest in your will or living trust.
 Bequests are simple to arrange, offer flexibility, and can reduce estate taxes.
 And with a gift through your will or living trust, you retain full use of your gift property during your lifetime, while still making a significant gift to The LINGUIST List.
-When considering this option, please note that The LINGUIST List operates under the 501c3 of Eastern Michigan University.
-Therefore, the legal name your attorney needs to put in the will is "Eastern Michigan University for the exclusive use of The LINGUIST List".
+When considering this option, please note that The LINGUIST List operates under the 501c3 of the Elinguistics Foundation or Indiana University Foundation.
+Therefore, the legal name your attorney needs to put in the will is "Indiana University for the exclusive use of The LINGUIST List".

 A bequest is a gift made outright in an individual's will.
 From our point of view, these are the simplest gifts to administer, for they allow us to use your gift for urgent need as soon as they are received.
 To facilitate drafting your will or trust, we provide the following language for your attorney:

-I give, devise and bequeath to Eastern Michigan University for the exclusive use of The LINGUIST List, the sum of ____________.
+I give, devise and bequeath to Indiana University for the exclusive use of The LINGUIST List, the sum of ____________.
 (If leaving everything, just state, "the residue of my estate".)

 You may want to designate a percentage of your estate for The LINGUIST List.
 We offer the following language to assist your attorney: